Q: Who ensures that a trial is conducted ethically?

 Q: What are the other sites involved?

-A: Research being conducted at CNI, is in collaboration with physicians and staff at Swedish Medical Center, Radiology Imaging Associates, Blue Sky Neurosciences, Colorado Brain and Spine Institute, Neurology Care P.C., Summit Headache and Neurologic, Specialty Neurology P.C., Craig Hospital, National Jewish South Denver, C Dermatology, and Steven F. Podgorski, M.D., P.C.
+A: Research being conducted at CNI is in collaboration with physicians and staff at Swedish Medical Center, Radiology Imaging Associates, Blue Sky Neurosciences, Colorado Brain and Spine Institute, Neurology Care P.C., Summit Headache and Neurologic, Craig Hospital, National Jewish South Denver, C Dermatology, Rocky Mountain Ear Center, P.C., and Denver Neurological Clinic.